CircuitSetup/Time-Circuits-Display/README.md

 ## Room Condition Mode, Temperature/humidity sensor

 The firmware supports connecting a temperature/humidity sensor for "room condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity (if applicable), respectively.
-To toggle between normal and room condition mode, enter "111" and press ENTER.
+To toggle between normal and room condition mode, enter 111 and press ENTER.
+If an SD card is present, room condition mode is persistent across reboots.

 ![rcmode](img/rcmode.jpg)

 Room condition mode can be used together with [World Clock mode](#world-clock-mode); if both are enabled, only one alternative time and only temperature is shown.
-To toggle RC and WC mode simultaneously, type "113" and press ENTER.
+To toggle RC and WC mode simultaneously, type 113 and press ENTER.

 Temperature on speedometer display: Unless you do time travelling on a regular basis, the [speedo](#speedometer) is idle most of the time in a typical home setup.
 To give it more of a purpose, the firmware can display ambient temperature on the speedo while idle.